-The function keys (F1 \sim F12) are the 12 keys at the top of your keyboard.
+The function keys (F1 ~ F12) are the 12 keys at the top of your keyboard.

-You can configure the function keys' mode as "Special function mode" or "Standard F1-F12 mode" by clicking System Settings -> Keyboard under TOSHIBA group in the Apps view.
+You can configure the function keys' mode as "Special function mode" or "Standard F1-F12 mode" by clicking System Settings -> Function Key under TOSHIBA group in All apps.

-"Special function mode" allows you to use special functions without pressing the FN key.
+"Special function mode" allows you to use special functions without pressing the ${\bf FN}$ key.

-Special function mode Standard F1- F12 mode Function F1 FN + F1 Allows you to search your computer, the web, or within an app.
+Special Standard F1- Function Special function mode F12 mode runcuofi F1 FN + F1 Allows you to search your computer, the web, or within an app.
 F2 FN + F2 Decreases the brightness of the display panel in individual steps.
 F3 FN + F3 Increases the brightness of the display panel in individual steps.
 F4 FN + F4 Changes the active display device.
 To use a simultaneous mode, you must set the resolution of the internal display panel to match the resolution of the external display device.
 F5 FN + F5 Enables or disables the Touch Pad.

-Special function mode Standard F1- F12 mode Function F6 FN + F6 Moves media backward.
+F6 FN + F6 Moves media backward.
 F7 FN + F7 Plays or pauses media playback.
 F8 FN + F8 Moves media forward.
 F9 FN + F9 Decreases the computer's volume.
 F10 FN + F10 Increases the computer's volume.
 F11 FN + F11 Turns the sound on or off.
 F12 FN + F12 Turns the Airplane mode on or off.
 FN + 1 FN + 1 Reduces the icon size on the desktop or the font sizes within one of the supported application windows.
 FN + 2 FN + 2 Enlarges the icon size on the desktop or the font sizes within one of the supported application windows.
 FN + Space FN + Space Changes the display resolution.
-FN + FN + 🚟 Turns the keyboard backlight on or off.
+FN + 🛄 FN + 🛄 Turns the keyboard backlight on or off.
 This function is supported with some models.

 Some functions show the toast notification at the edges of the screen.

-Those toast notifications are disabled by default.
-You can enable them in the TOSHIBA Function Key application.
+Those toast notifications are enabled by default.
+You can disable them in the Function Key settings.

-To access it, click Function Key under TOSHIBA group in the Apps view.
+To access it, click System Settings -> Function Key under TOSHIBA group in All apps.